PierreSymonPeralta/cv/src/index.md

 Project 3 : Singapore Exchange Limited - Investment Holdings Company

 Role: Front-End and Automation Engineer
+- Develop and maintain their public website with millions of visit per month
 - Write reusable web components and libraries (with matching documentation) to a standard which makes it quick and easy to maintain the code in the future